- Firmware upgrade

 - Disable public WiFi vs. WiFi repeater

-Firmware version 3.1.9 is being rolled-out as of December 2015.
+Firmware version 3.1.9 is being rolled-out.
 Instead of pushing the upgrade command automatically as for previous upgrades, you will be able to choose the moment in which you would like to perform this change.

 - If your Gramofon is running a firmware version prior to 3.0.15, you won't be able to receive the upgrade command as described below.
 In this case, please contact our Support team through a ticket providing the MAC ID of your Gramofon (the one that appears on the Gramofon label).